bzminer/bzminer/README.md

     "stales_ok": false, // Some pools pay for stales.
 If this is true, BzMiner will not attempt to prevent stales, allowing more time to mine.

-    "ramp_up": true, // If true, GPUs will start mining slowly after DAG generation, then ramp up to full speed.
+    "ramp_up": false, // If true, GPUs will start mining slowly after DAG generation, then ramp up to full speed.

     "cpu_validate": false, // Whether or not solutions should be validated on the CPU before sending to the pool